-Steve Browne, Head of our Hospitality & Leisure team, answers questions on the year in his sector
+Steve Browne, Head of our Hospitality & Leisure team, provides a market update and answers questions on the year in hospitality and leisure.

 What have people in your industry been talking about this year?